2026 Conference: Great Plains Futures

 Neil Linscheid

 Linscheid is an Extension Professor and Extension State Specialist in Entrepreneurship at the University of Minnesota, where he works with communities to strengthen local economies by supporting entrepreneurs and building vibrant entrepreneurial ecosystems.
 He leads programs that equip communities with data-driven insights, collaborative frameworks, and strategies to create environments where entrepreneurs can flourish.
 His Extension work has spanned diverse areas including tourism development, internet adoption, entrepreneurship support, economic impact assessment, market analysis, regional economics, and community economic development initiatives.
 He holds a master's degree in Public Policy and a bachelor's degree in Political Science from the University of Minnesota.
-Before joining Extension, he worked in regional economic development, gaining valuable insight into the challenges and opportunities facing rural communities.

 Carol Graham